This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Best Time to Visit Medellin

 - Popular Tours in Medellin

 - Final Thoughts on Things to Do in Medellin

 The city is situated in a beautiful valley, offering mountain views from every angle.
 Combining the natural setting with spring-like temperatures year round, Medellin offers a very comfortable climate both day and night.

 Nightlife in Medellin is a big draw among younger travelers, as paisas love to dance, drink, and party.
 The women are reputed to be the most beautiful in Colombia, if not all of South America, and that reputation alone continues to attract more and more male travelers.

 Medellin is home to Colombia’s most famous artist, Fernando Botero.
-In the city center, you can walk through Botero Plaza and get your picture taken amongst a few dozen of his large metal sculptures.
+In the city center, you can walk through Botero Plaza and get your picture taken amongst a few dozen of his large metal sculptures (23 in total).

 The plaza also features the Museo de Antioquia which features some of Botero’s paintings, as well as other Latin artists.